Nonprofit Insurance Coverage Needs & Common Claims

 Directors & Officers Insurance:

 D&O insurance covers defense costs and damages (awards and settlements) from wrongful acts, allegations, and lawsuits brought against your company’s board of directors and/or officers.
-It’s a type of insurance that was designed for the purpose of protecting your organization’s leaders (both current and past) from lawsuits and litigation.
+It’s a type of insurance designed to protect your organization’s leaders (current and past) from lawsuits and litigation.

 Board members are exposed to a number of personal liabilities even if they’re volunteering their time for a nonprofit organization.
 Convincing qualified candidates to sit on a nonprofit’s board can be a matter of whether or not they are protected by D&O insurance.